 Other symptoms include vomiting and stomach cramps after eating.
 Gastritis can also cause constipation and diarrhea in some people.
 These symptoms may last only a few days, or linger for months.

 Avoid trigger foods and eat smaller, more frequent meals to reduce the amount of acid your stomach produces.
 The release of less acid helps to relieve pain and gives your stomach lining time to heal.

 Too Much Stomach Acid

-Although any food or beverage you consume causes your stomach to secrete acid to aid in digestion, some foods cause the stomach to produce more acid, according to Joanne Larsen, a registered dietitian.
-If you are prone to stomach problems, avoid pickles and other irritating foods to prevent excess gastric acid production.
-In addition to acidic and spicy foods, alcohol and beverages containing caffeine increase the secretion of gastric acid, as do fried and fatty foods.
+Although any food or beverage you consume causes your stomach to secrete acid to aid in digestion, some foods may be especially irritating to the stomach.
+If you are prone to stomach problems, avoid pickles and other irritating foods to prevent the further irritation of your gastric inflammation.

 In addition to acidic and spicy foods, you also want to limit or avoid alcohol and drinks with caffeine, such as cola and coffee.
 Foods that are high in fat also take longer to leave your stomach and may increase acidic irritation of your tender gastric lining.

 Follow a Gastritis Diet

 With gastritis, restrict the amount of salt and salty foods in your diet.
 Salt can irritate the lining of your stomach.
 Most pickles have high sodium content.